pburkart/OverTheWire-Labs/Bandit.md

 user account, you will be presented with an /inhere directory.
 This time however it contains 10 dashed file names labeled -file00 through -file09.
 The flag is contained in ./-flag07.

+## Bandit 5

+Upon connecting to Bandit 5 you will find dozens of files in multiple subdirectories, and your task is to find the file that is human-readable, 1033 bytes in size, and not exectuable.

+This can be done with the following command:

+find . -type f -size 1033c ! -executable -exec sh -c 'file -b $0 | grep -q text' {} \; -print

+Doing this will return the file with the flag, which can of course be read using the cat command.